BMerc15/odin-recipes/README.md

 I will also be practicing using git and GitHub while making this project.
 This will allow me to get comfortable using git and writing good commit messages.

+## CSS Foundations
+Website has been and will continue to be updated as I follow along with the CSS Foundations section of The Odin Project.